 5. URL Marked Noindex

-A noindex directive is an explicit instruction to Google not to include the page in the index.
-When this appears on URLs that should be indexed, it’s almost always a CMS setting, plugin configuration, or code deployment error.
+A noindex directive is an explicit instruction to leave the page out of the index.
+When it lands on URLs that should be indexed, the cause is almost always a setting — a CMS toggle, a plugin rule, or a code deploy that flipped a flag.

 6. Soft 404